 No candidates for director nominations were submitted to the Nominating and Corporate Governance Committee by any stockholder in connection with the election of directors at the Annual Meeting.
-On the recommendation of the Nominating and Corporate Governance Committee, the Board has selected and approved the appointment of Messrs.
-Char and Mohaddes to the Board in the event the bylaw amendment under Proposal Two is approved by the stockholders.
 Each of the director nominees standing for election at this Annual Meeting is a current director of Iteris.